DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 ## Quiz

-Our Voter Registration Quiz campaign uses the legacy Quiz content type, which has been deprecated for Typeform except for this one warrior entry, living at path:
+Our Voter Registration Quiz campaign uses the legacy Quiz content type, which has been deprecated for Typeform except for this one warrior entry, living on all environments at the path:

 ```
 /us/campaigns/ready-vote/ready